IP Australia

-IP Australia is an agency of the Department of Industry, Innovation and Science.
-IP Australia administers intellectual property rights and legislation relating to patents, trade marks, registered designs and plant breeder's rights in Australia.
-The agency's precursor, the Australian Patent Office, was established in 1904 by the Commonwealth of Australia.
-Since 1998, IP Australia has been located in Discovery House in Canberra, Australia.
-In 2007 Discovery House was expanded to include a third wing allowing co-location of all personnel.
-The new west wing of Discovery House was officially opened on 31 October 2007 by the Governor-General, Major General Michael Jeffery AC CVO MC (Retd).
-In 2008-9 IP Australia opened a patent examination centre in Melbourne to accommodate 40 patent examiners.
+IP Australia is an Australian Government agency, responsible for administering intellectual property law in Australia.
+The agency manages the registration of patents, trade marks, registered designs and plant breeder's rights in Australia.
+The agency sits under the Department of Industry, Science and Resources.
+From 1904 until 1998, the responsible government agency was called the Australian Patent Office (APO), which is now a division within IP Australia.
+The headquarters are located at Discovery House in Canberra, Australia, with offices in some capital cities.
 IP Australia has been an International Searching Authority (ISA) and International Preliminary Examining Authority (IPEA) for patent applications filed in accordance with the Patent Co-operation Treaty since 31 March 1980.
 Australia is also a member of the Madrid system for trade marks, the Paris Convention for designs and the UPOV for plant breeder's rights.

 Statutory basis

-The current legislation administered by IP Australia is:
+IP Australia exercises its authority under a number of Commonwealth laws: